 These cups mark the spot where two men murdered

+However the constitutional question could be nullified by declaring a state of emergency in certain cities – a measure I once called for in my neighborhood in a Village Voice cover story during the crack plague of the 1980’s, when my children were little kids – which I think would be far worse than Stop and Frisk.
 Since I am not in favor of ending Stop and Frisk” how shall we mend it?
-Since the constitutional question could be nullified by declaring a state of emergency in certain cities – a measure I called for in my neighborhood in a big village voice cover story during the crack plague of the 1980’s why my children were little kids, which I think would be far worse than Stop and Frisk, lets address the question of police behavior and abuse of authority by power drunk or racist cops.
+Lets address the question of police behavior and abuse of authority by power drunk or racist cops.
 This problem could be ameliorated by filming all Stop and Frisk incidents.

-The cameras can be mounted in the cars, and policeman on the beat should be required to carry small hand held cameras.
+The cameras can be mounted in the cars, and policeman on the beat should be required to wear small cameras on their bodies.
 This would insure the “professionalism and courtesy” the NYPD says it is committed to.
 In view of the reign of terror presently being conducted by black criminals in black communities all over this nation, this is a far superior alternative to the terminating this program.
 This is why I say without equivocation: Mend it don’t end it!

 Well meaning….but misguided?

 Playthell George Benjamin

 Harlem, New York

 July 13, 2012